Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/faq.md

 <br>

 ## Can I define several channels in one text channel?
-Yes and no. This basically works, but not really, because all messages in Zoe's [infochannel](/en/features/infochannel) that do not belong there are deleted, including those from the [rankchannel](/en/features/rankchannel).
+Yes and no. This works in theory, but not in practice, because all messages in Zoe's [infochannel](/en/features/infochannel) that do not belong there are deleted, including those from the [rankchannel](/en/features/rankchannel) or other channels.
 If you have the problem that the messages are deleted, you can undefine one of the two channels and define it again in another text channel.
 Please try to not mix these channels.
 <br>